Water Turtles

 Loggerhead Turtle (Caretta caretta)

-Young Loggerheads will spend time in the shallows but as an adult they typically inhabit the open ocean and are capable of diving very deep feeding on jelly fish and fish.
+Young Loggerheads will spend time in shallow waters but as adults they typically inhabit the open ocean and are capable of deep diving, feeding on jelly fish and fish.

 Listed on the IUCN red list as Endangered (see Conservation).